kontraux/Boids/README.md

 # Boids
 Somewhat working boids with Lua and LÖVE2D

 Using LÖVE2D version 11.4.
-I've had a terrible time with these ornery boids, see my [blog article](https://kontraux.github.io/Do-a-Lua/index.html#boids) for details.
+I've had a terrible time with these ornery boids, see my [article](http://samuelblake.net/boids.lua) for details.